 willing to accept another persons viewpoint but always looking for the wrong

-in everything, Paul said if we behave this way, be careful that we are not
+in everything, Paul said if we behave like this, be careful that we are not

 consumed by one another.
 We think we can act this way, as though it were just